 A History of Viruses on Mac

 Needless to say, computer viruses can be incredibly frustrating at best, and incredibly damaging at worst.
-The good news is that even as Trojan Horses, adware, and other types of malware become more common on the Mac OS X operating system, true “viruses” are still quite rare for Macs.
+The good news is that even as Trojan Horses, adware, and other types of malware are becoming more common on the Mac operating system, true “viruses” are still quite rare for Macs.
 Apple is fully aware this fact, and has actually used it as a marketing tactic to encourage consumers to switch to Mac from Windows PCs.

-Another, a proof-of-concept virus created in 2006 to show that Macs can indeed get viruses, was dubbed the “OSX.Macarena,” after a ubiquitous Spanish dance pop song from the 1990s.
-The OSX.Macarena essentially posed no real threat to Macs, their users, or their files, but it could replicate itself and spread from folder to folder.
+Some of the initial Mac malware were merely annoyances.
+A proof-of-concept virus created in 2006 was used to show that Macs can indeed get viruses; it was dubbed the “OSX.Macarena,” after a ubiquitous Spanish dance pop song from the 1990s.
+The OSX.Macarena virus essentially posed no real threat to Macs, their users, or their files, but it could replicate itself and spread from folder to folder.

 The Message: Install Antivirus on Your Mac

 The message of the OSX.Macarena virus was clear: Mac users should not be lulled into a false sense of security just because so many people are saying that Macs “can’t get viruses.”
-While the virus itself wasn’t harmful and was never released “out into the wild,” a hacker with malicious intent could easily use a similar concept to create a virus that would be extremely harmful and very difficult to remove.
+While the virus itself wasn’t harmful and was never released “into the wild,” a hacker with malicious intent could easily use a similar concept to create a virus that would be extremely harmful and very difficult to remove.
+Today we see that’s exactly what has been happening.

 Mac users will probably always be less at risk for computer viruses than their PC-using counterparts.
 Windows PCs still beat Macs in market share, which means they are essentially the “bigger fish to fry” for virus writers.
-Furthermore, most virus writers are more familiar with Windows than they are with Mac OS X anyway, and the vast majority of the scripts and code templates they use to write viruses are already based around Windows.
+However, with Macs gaining market share across the universe of Apple devices, Mac systems are under growing and persistent threat.

-Still, it only takes one computer virus to damage your computer or corrupt your files, and having antivirus software on your computer is just a smart safeguard to reduce your chances of getting infected.
-Naturally, not as many antivirus programs are available for Mac as Windows, but there are still a handful of good options on the market, including both free options and paid programs.
+It only takes one computer virus to damage your computer or corrupt your files, and having anti-malware software on your computer is just a smart safeguard to reduce your chances of getting infected.
 Search for antivirus software on the Apple App Store to find specific apps, or visit our site at securemac.com to learn more about the tools that you can use for this purpose.

 With free and well-reviewed antivirus options available for Mac, there is really no reason for Mac users not to protect themselves against potential threats.
 Most antivirus programs don’t just guard against computer viruses either, but look out for other types of malware, too.